Manaaki Selby-Rickit

-Manaaki Selby-Rickit is a New Zealand rugby union player who plays for the Southland in the Mitre 10 Cup competition.
+Manaaki Selby-Rickit is a New Zealand rugby union player who plays for the Bay of Plenty Steamers in the National Provincial Championship competition.

 He is the son of former All Black, Hud Rickit.

+Personal life

+Selby-Rickit is a New Zealander of Māori descent (Ngāti Raukawa descent).

 Assault conviction

 Selby-Rickit was convicted of assault after an altercation with an intoxicated person on a night out.